-Happy Earth Hour 2017!
-Are you going to turn off your lights and electrical devices between 8:30 and 9:30 tonight?
+Happy Earth Hour!
+Are you going to turn off your lights and electrical devices between 8:30pm and 9:30pm for Earth Hour?
 Devin and I are, which means our daughters will be participating in the event as well except they’ll be doing so in their sleep.
 Well… maybe we’ll cheat a little and keep their nightlights and fans on because if we don’t they’ll wake up and then no Earth Hour activities for us adults.
 (Keep reading for a few things we – and others – like to do during Earth Hour!)

 Earth Hour may be only a 60 minute event, but it’s purpose is to prove that even the smallest actions contribute to a more environmentally conscious and sustainable way of living.
 The idea that each one of us can make a difference with small, every day actions is exactly what Of Houses and Trees stands for and lines up with how I try to live my life.
 As the Earth Hour website says, “No one causes climate change in isolation and no one can tackle it alone.
 Changing climate change requires innovation in ambition, vision and collaboration and it starts with each of us.”